-ERRATUM (added 7th February): For anyone who received a PRINT copy with the second page of Tim Prasil’s article missing.
+For anyone who received a PRINT copy of ODQ #1 with the second page of Tim Prasil’s article missing.

-Sadly some text in Issue 1 disappeared under an illo at the printers when we added more content at the last minute.
-This doesn’t affect the e-format version of Issue One, which is correct.
-Apologies.
+This doesn’t affect the e-format version of Issue One or the 2nd printing, which are correct.
 A downloadable/printable .pdf page with that text is provided below: